-This is a list of terms that you should know if you want to use D++ (or any other discord library).
+This is a list of terms that you should know if you want to use D++ (or any other Discord library).
 These terms are not D++ specific, and are commonly used throughout most of the Discord developer community.
-This list, with a few exceptions, is discord specific, that is to say that this is not a explanation of commonly used C++ terms, it is for people who are not familiar with the terminology of the discord API and libraries themselves.
+This list, with a few exceptions, is Discord specific, that is to say that this is not an explanation of commonly used C++ terms, it is for people who are not familiar with the terminology of the Discord API and libraries themselves.

 Listed in alphabetical order, with terms in bold, here are the basics on...

 - Action row: A collection of up to five components which is attached to a message.